heitorsampaio/interomicspro/README.md

 ![InterOmicsPrologo](https://i.imgur.com/GjTojs7.png)

-A suite to analyse and integrate datas of Genomics, Transcriptomics and Proteomics.
+A suite to analyse and integrate datas of Genomics, Transcriptomics and Proteomics using Python.

 ## PreView
 <pre>